khkhiu/SP-EEE-Notes/README.md

 # SP-EEE-Notes
-All notes, and some tutorial and past-year papers for Singapore Polytechnic's Diploma in Electrical Electronic Engineering (DEEE) for Academic Years 2020 to 2023.
+Most notes, tutorials and past-year papers for Singapore Polytechnic's Diploma in Electrical Electronic Engineering (DEEE) for Academic Years 2020 to 2023.

 ## Year 1
 ### Semester 1 Modules